YusufBolden/pod6_test_repo/Diana/README.md

-Customizing 'README'
+# Customizing README

-Updating "README.MD"

-Working from study group

-making changes with the crew
-hope this shit works
+# this is a short comment